 GeneCards Summary for TXN Gene

 TXN (Thioredoxin) is a Protein Coding gene.
-Diseases associated with TXN include Adult T-Cell Leukemia and Breast Mucinous Carcinoma.
-Among its related pathways are Purine metabolism and Glucose / Energy Metabolism.
+Diseases associated with TXN include Breast Mucinous Carcinoma and Adult T-Cell Leukemia.
+Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and MAPK Signaling: Oxidative Stress Pathway.
 GO annotations related to this gene include poly(A) RNA binding and oxidoreductase activity, acting on a sulfur group of donors, disulfide as acceptor.
-An important paralog of this gene is TXNDC8.
+An important paralog of this gene is TXNDC2.